Get

 The organization has targeted 60 countries with a high stray-dog population to receive the food once available, including Mexico.
 In Mexico City, there are approximately three million stray dogs.
 Mexico City authorities report that they capture and kill an estimated 20,000 dogs per month in their city alone.
 There are more than 16,000 dogs and cats living on the streets in Manzanilla, a city in Colima, Mexico.

 Part of the problem is that spaying and neutering is not widely accepted there.
-Many Mexican men believe by doing so will “make the dogs gay,” as reported by Smithsonian Magazine.
+Many Mexican men believe that doing so will “make the dogs gay,” as reported by Smithsonian Magazine.
 This belief was also explored in a documentary about Mexican street dogs called Companions to None, which exposes the animal cruelty and overpopulation crisis in the country.

 Common methods of animal control in Mexico City are not pleasant.
 Stray dogs who are caught are killed by electrocution, and the ones who are not caught are fatally poisoned.
 Eventually, with Spay Food delivered, Pacheco says, the number of stray dogs will be significantly reduced.